 At present, the UIS launches its annual R&D Statistics Survey in June each year.
 Accordingly, the UIS releases R&D data through a data release in February/March and a data refresh in October in the subsequent year.
-The data release includes updated national data (as available) and the data refresh contains the final set of data for the respective survey cycle with new national and regional data.
+The data release includes updated national and regional data, and the data refresh contains the final set of data for the respective survey cycle with additional national data.

-Data refresh - October 2024: This data refresh includes new national data for the reference year 2022, as well as updated time series data.
-The new data are based on the UIS 2023 R&D Statistics Survey, particularly data submissions received after March 2024 data release, but those which were still part of 2023 R&D Survey cycle.
-In addition, they are based on statistics obtained from the Organisation for Economic Co-operation and Development (OECD), and the Statistical Office of the European Union (Eurostat) as of 27 September 2024.
-The statistics obtained from the Ibero-American Network of Science and Technology Indicators (RICYT), and the regional averages published are as of March 2024 and October 2023 respectively.
-These will be updated through the subsequent data release, tentatively scheduled in March 2025.
+Data release - February 2025: This release includes new national data for the reference year 2023, as well as updated time series data and regional averages.
+The new data are based on the UIS 2024 R&D Statistics Survey as well as statistics obtained from the Ibero-American Network of Science and Technology Indicators (RICYT), as of January 2025.
+The statistics obtained from the Organisation for Economic Co-operation and Development (OECD), the Statistical Office of the European Union (Eurostat) are as of November 2024.
+These will be updated through the subsequent data refresh, tentatively scheduled in October 2025.